apache/cloudberry-site/docs/sys-admin/migration-and-upgrade.md

 This guide provides detailed instructions for two scenarios:
 1. Migrating from Greenplum Database 6.x/7.x to Cloudberry Database
-2. Upgrading from Cloudberry Database 1.x to Cloudberry Database 2.x
+2. Upgrading from Apache Cloudberry 1.x (non-Apache release before joining the Apache Incubator) to Apache Cloudberry 2.x

 Both scenarios utilize the `cbcopy` tool, a powerful data migration utility designed for efficient database migration and upgrade operations.